thecppzoo/zoo/presentations/C++-online-2025-external-polymorphism-and-type-erasure.md

 It turns out that "Value Management" is a concept that appears, as its name indicates, at every single place where value management happens.
 Take for example `std::optional`.  `std::optional`, by itself, won't need to allocate: it can simply make its internal buffer suitable to host a value of what it is optional of.
 But what if the `std::optional` may contain a `std::vector<ComplicatedType>`?

-If we wanted to communicate from the outside the `optional` the allocator to be used *inside*, by the managed values, then we would have to make something like a template-wrapper of `optional` that takes the allocator, and "injects" it into the contained object, this would be an "allocator aware" `optional`.
+If we wanted to communicate from the outside the `optional` the allocator to be used *inside*, by the managed types, then we would have to make something like a template-wrapper of `optional` that takes the allocator, and "injects" it into the contained object, this would be an "allocator aware" `optional`.

 It turns out this is very important for an organization as large as Bloomberg: they have internal systems that rely on at least two different types of memory, then they need to communicate which type of memory to use, via allocators.
 This has forced them to go over practically all of the standard library to comb for all the places where allocation needs to be communicated and making this adaptation.
 A lot of work!